NuGet/Home/designs/RestoreAndBuildCompatibility.md

 Pros:

 * The flip side is that we prefer that customers use consistent versions of the tooling, so going this direction has the added benefit of consolidating tooling for our customers.
+* We can get the warning with only a build tasks change.

 #### Option 3 - Define a new compatibility version